glf30/poke-tb/README.md

 This application utilizes Next.js, Prisma, PostgreSQL (Neon), tRPC, Tailwind, and Clerkjs.

 ## Notes:
 -Tera types and other generational features have been overlooked in favor of future proofing this application.
-Possible plans to add them in the future
+Possible plans to add them in the future.